 - 1. What is your refund policy on daily tickets and season passes?

 Admission tickets and Season Passes are non-refundable and non-exchangeable for any reason after the order transaction is complete at the Front Gate, online through our website, or other retail outlets.
-This includes weather related events.
-We do not issue rain checks.
-Please check local weather conditions prior to planning your visit.
+This includes no cash refunds for weather related events.

 Unprocessed Season Passes (those still in e-ticket or voucher form which have not been exchanged for a ID card) may be transferred to another individual.
 All Season Passes, processed or unprocessed, expire without value on September 4, 2017 unless renewed for the next season.
 Season Passes are valid from June 30 – September 4, 2017.
 Additional pre-season events may be scheduled and will be updated on our park calendar.
 Join our Wild Reward$ Club to ensure you don’t miss any special events or dates.

 - 2. Do you offer any discounts?

 Wet ‘N’ Wild Toronto offers a senior and military discount for our Under 48” admission price.
 Seniors are considered anyone 60 and older.
 Must show appropriate id to receive any discount.

 - 3. What is appropriate attire for the park?

 Proper swimming attire is required and is defined as a properly fitting and covering, one or two-piece swimsuit or shorts that stop above the knee.
 Swimwear must be without abrasive buttons, rivets, zippers or snaps.
 Thong suits are prohibited.
 Diaper covers are required for all diapered children.
 Shoes are not allowed on any water park attractions.
 Shoes, aqua shoes, or sandals are not permitted on most water slides.

 - 4. Am I permitted to bring my own food or beverage into the park?